MoustaphaCamara/mc-portfolio-front/README.md

 VITE_PROJECT_ID=kwqfts6s # This example works with a public read-only dev dataset VITE_DATASET=development
 VITE_API_VERSION=YYYY-MM-DD
-VITE_PORT=5198 # whichever port you want to expose to
+VITE_PORT=5198 # or whichever port you want to expose to
 ```

 Build and run the project.